Lichen: Life span

 Lichens may be long-lived, with some considered to be among the oldest living organisms.
 Lifespan is difficult to measure because what defines the "same" individual lichen is not precise.
 Lichens grow by vegetatively breaking off a piece, which may or may not be defined as the "same" lichen, and two lichens can merge, then becoming the "same" lichen.
-An Arctic species called "map lichen" (Rhizocarpon geographicum) has been dated at 8,600 years, apparently the world's oldest living organism.
+One specimen of Rhizocarpon geographicum on East Baffin Island has an estimated age of 9500 years.
+Thalli of Rhizocarpon geographicum and Rhizocarpon eupetraeoides/inarense in the central Brooks Range of northern Alaska have been given a maximum possible age of 10,000–11,500 years.

 Response to environmental stress

 Unlike simple dehydration in plants and animals, lichens may experience a complete loss of body water in dry periods.
 Lichens are capable of surviving extremely low levels of water content (poikilohydric).
 They quickly absorb water when it becomes available again, becoming soft and fleshy.

 In tests, lichen survived and showed remarkable results on the adaptation capacity of photosynthetic activity within the simulation time of 34 days under Martian conditions in the Mars Simulation Laboratory (MSL) maintained by the German Aerospace Center (DLR).

 The European Space Agency has discovered that lichens can survive unprotected in space.
-In an experiment led by Leopoldo Sancho from the Complutense University of Madrid, two species of lichen—Rhizocarpon geographicum and Xanthoria elegans—were sealed in a capsule and launched on a Russian Soyuz rocket 31 May 2005.
+In an experiment led by Leopoldo Sancho from the Complutense University of Madrid, two species of lichen—Rhizocarpon geographicum and Rusavskia elegans—were sealed in a capsule and launched on a Russian Soyuz rocket 31 May 2005.
 Once in orbit, the capsules were opened and the lichens were directly exposed to the vacuum of space with its widely fluctuating temperatures and cosmic radiation.
 After 15 days, the lichens were brought back to earth and were found to be unchanged in their ability to photosynthesize.

 Reproduction and dispersal

 Vegetative reproduction

 Many lichens reproduce asexually, either by a piece breaking off and growing on its own (vegetative reproduction) or through the dispersal of diaspores containing a few algal cells surrounded by fungal cells.
 Because of the relative lack of differentiation in the thallus, the line between diaspore formation and vegetative reproduction is often blurred.
-Fruticose lichens can easily fragment, and new lichens can grow from the fragment (vegetative reproduction).
+Fruticose lichens can fragment, and new lichens can grow from the fragment (vegetative reproduction).
 Many lichens break up into fragments when they dry, dispersing themselves by wind action, to resume growth when moisture returns.
 Soredia (singular: "soredium") are small groups of algal cells surrounded by fungal filaments that form in structures called soralia, from which the soredia can be dispersed by wind.
 Isidia (singular: "isidium") are branched, spiny, elongated, outgrowths from the thallus that break off for mechanical dispersal.
 Lichen propagules (diaspores) typically contain cells from both partners, although the fungal components of so-called "fringe species" rely instead on algal cells dispersed by the "core species".